Pannonian Avars: Uar, Rouran and other Central Asian peoples

-According to some scholars, the Pannonian Avars originated from a confederation formed in the Aral Sea region, by the Uar (also known as the Ouar, Warr or Var) and the Xionites.
-The Xionites had likely been speakers of Iranian and/or Turkic languages.
-The Hephthalites, affiliated previously to the Uar and Xionites, had remained in Central and northern South Asia.
-The Pannonian Avars were also known by names including Uarkhon or Varchonites – which may have been a portmanteau combining Var and Chunni.
+According to some scholars, the Avars who settled in Pannonia originated from a confederation, formed in the Aral Sea region, by a tribe known as the Uar (also known as the Ouar, Warr and Var) and the Xionites (or Chionitae, Xiyon etc).
+The Pannonian Avars were also known by names including Uarkhon and Varchonites – which may have been a portmanteau combining names such as Var and Chion.
+The cultural and linguistic affiliations of the Uar have remained obscure, although the Xionites had likely been speakers of Iranian and/or Turkic languages.
+(While the Hephthalites had also previously been part of the same confederation as the Uar and Xionites, the Hephthalites had evidently not taken part in any westward migration, and had instead remained in Central Asia, and migrated into South Asia.)

-The 18th-century historian Joseph de Guignes postulates a link between the Avars of European history with the Rouran Khaganate of Inner Asia based on a coincidence between Tardan Khan's letter to Constantinople and events recorded in Chinese sources, notably the Wei Shu and Bei Shi.
+The 18th century historian Joseph de Guignes postulates a link between the Avars of European history with the Rouran Khaganate of Inner Asia based on a coincidence between Tardan Khan's letter to Constantinople and events recorded in Chinese sources, notably the Wei Shu and Bei Shi.
 Chinese sources state that Bumin Qaghan, founder of the First Turkic Khaganate, defeated the Rouran, some of whom fled and joined the Western Wei.
 Later, Bumin's successor Muqan Qaghan defeated the Hephthalites as well as the Turkic Tiele.
 Superficially these victories over the Tiele, Rouran and Hephthalites echo a narrative in the Theophylact, boasting of Tardan's victories over the Hephthalites, Avars and Oghurs.
 However, the two series of events are not synonymous: the events of the latter took place during Tardan's rule, c.
 580–599, whilst Chinese sources referring to the Turk defeat of the Rouran and other Central Asian peoples occurred 50 years earlier, at the founding of the First Turkic Khaganate.
-It is for this reason that the linguist János Harmatta rejects the identification of the Avars with the Rouran.
+It is for this reason that the linguist János Harmatta rejected the identification of the Avars with the Rouran on this basis.

 According to Edwin G. Pulleyblank, the name Avar is the same as the prestigious name Wuhuan in the Chinese sources.
 Several historians, including Peter Benjamin Golden, suggest that the Avars are of Turkic origin, likely from the Oghur branch.
 Another theory suggests that some of the Avars were of Tungusic origin.
-A study by Emil Heršak and Ana Silić suggests that the Avars were of heterogeneous origin, including mostly Turkic (Oghuric) and Mongolic groups.
+A study by Emil Heršak and Ana Silić (2002) suggests that the Avars were of heterogeneous origin, including mostly Turkic (Oghuric) and Mongolic groups.
 Later in Europe some Germanic and Slavic groups were assimilated into the Avars.
-They concluded that their exact origin is unknown but state that it is likely that the Avars were originally mainly composed of Turkic (Oghuric) tribes.
+Heršak and Silić concluded that their exact origin is unknown but stated that it is likely that the Avars were originally mainly composed of Turkic (Oghuric) tribes.

+Increasing evidence supports a relationship between the elite of the Pannonian Avars and the Inner Asian Rouran Khaganate; however it remains unclear to what extent the European Avars descent from the Rouran population.
+It is argued that the initial elite core of the Pannonian Avars spoke a Para-Mongolic language (Serbi-Avar), which is a sister lineage to contemporary Mongolic languages.